AdobeDocs/journeys.en/help/using/about/external-systems.md

 When Journey Orchestration executes a call to an external API, the technical guardrails are executed as follows:

 1. Capping rules are applied: if the maximum rate is reached, remaining calls are discarded.
-2. Timeout and retry: if the capping rule is fullfilled, Journey Orchestration tries to perform the call within the timeout duration.
+2. Timeout and retry: if the capping rule is fulfilled, Journey Orchestration tries to perform the call within the timeout duration.

 ## Capping

 The built-in Capping API offers an upstream technical guardrail that helps to protect your external system.
 Beforehand, you need to evaluate the capacity of your external API.
 For example, if Journey Orchestration sends 1000 calls per second and your system can only support 100 calls per second, you need to define a capping rule so that your system does not saturate.

-Capping rules are defined at sanddox level for a specific endpoint (URL called).
+Capping rules are defined at sandbox level for a specific endpoint (URL called).
 At runtime, Journey Orchestration verifies if there is a capping rule defined and applies the defined rate during the calls to that endpoint.
 If the number of calls exceeds the defined rate, the remaining calls are discarded and an error is counted in reporting.

 A capping rule is specific to one endpoint but global to all the journeys of a sandbox.
 This means that capping slots are shared between all journeys of a sandbox.